• Skip to primary navigation

 rolling round cookie between palms

-2. Dip your hands in the orange water mixture, coating your palms well.
-Take a teaspoon of cookie dough, then roll it between your palms to shape into a ball.
+2. Mix water and orange blossom water.
+Dip your hands in water, then take a teaspoon of cookie dough.
+Roll it between your palms to shape into a ball.

 Rolling cookie ball through powdered sugar in bowl

-3. Roll cookie through powdered sugar, coating it evenly.
+3. Roll the cookie through powdered sugar, coating it evenly.

 flattened cookies covered in powdered sugar on baking sheet